-New Student Programs (NSP) is committed to providing services for new students and their families to aid them in connecting and engaging in the EIU community.
-Eastern views orientation as an ongoing and multi-facetted transition process which involves academic, intellectual, civic and personal development.
-NSP strives to provide supportive programs and leadership opportunities for all students.
+New Student and Family Programs (NSFP) is committed to providing services to cultivate new student and family connections and engagement in the community.
+Eastern views orientation as on ongoing and multi-faceted transition process which involves academic, intellectual, civic, and personal development.
+NSFP builds collaboration between students, families, and the institution for the common goals of student learning, development, and success.

-The vision of New Student Programs (NSP) is to provide best in class services that promote the retention and graduation of students by providing services and programs that encourage students to connect, engage, and learn.
+The vision of New Student & Family Programs (NSFP) is to deliver best in class services that promote retention and graduation through services and programs that encourage students to connect, engage, and learn.
+The department, with the expertise and wisdom of the university and its resources, provides for student success through education, communication, and collaboration with parents and families.

-Once admitted to Eastern, students will be required to attend the orientation, advisement, and registration program (EIU Debut).
-New Student Programs will invite students to attend either a Transfer or Freshman program.
-The program allows students to meet with their adviser to develop a course schedule, learn about academic life at EIU, and discover opportunities and services that Eastern provides students.
+Once admitted to Eastern, students will be required to attend the Orientation, Advisement, and Registration program (EIU Debut).
+New Student and Family Programs will invite students to attend either a Transfer or Freshman program.
+The program allows students to meet with their adviser to develop a course schedule, learn about academic life at EIU, and discover opportunities and services that Eastern provides.
 Family is welcome and encouraged at all EIU Debut programs.

 All new students (freshmen and transfers) are required to participate in our transition program (Prowl).
 The program provides ongoing orientation and transition programming for new students.
 The objective is to provide educational and social opportunities for students to understand community standards/expectations and to make connections to EIU, providing them with a solid foundation.